har-in-air/ESP32_IMU_BARO_GPS_VARIO/README.md

 #### PHY configuration
 1. Wifi tx power reduced to 13dB from 20dB.
 This reduces the current spikes on wifi transmit bursts, so no need for a honking big capacitor on the esp32 vcc line.
-This is not a problem for our application - if you're configuring the gpsvario with a pc or smartphone, the two are going to be no more than a few feet apart.
+The lower transmission power is not a problem for our application - if you're configuring the gpsvario from your pc/smartphone, the two units are going to be no more than a few feet apart.

 #### Freertos tick rate
 Increased to 200Hz from 100Hz, allows minimum tick delay 5mS instead of 10mS, reduces overhead of regular task yield during server data download etc.

 ## Hardware
-I used a ublox compatible gps module from Banggood.
-Not a great choice, it was expensive, and the smaller patch antenna meant that it doesn't get a fix in my apartment, while other cheaper modules do (with a larger patch antenna).
+I used a ublox compatible gps module from Banggood (see screenshot in /pics directory).
+Not a great choice, it was expensive, and the smaller patch antenna meant that it doesn't get a fix in my apartment, while cheaper modules do (with a larger patch antenna).
 Plus, it doesn't save configuration settings to flash or eeprom.
 So it needs to be configured on  initialization each time.

-I've uploaded a screenshot of an alternative ublox m8n compatible module from Aliexpress that seems to be a better option.
+I've uploaded a screenshot of an alternative ublox compatible module from Aliexpress that seems to be a better option.
 Cheaper, larger patch antenna, and with flash configuration save.
 I don't have one myself, am assuming the advertising is correct :-D. Note that we're trying to use  the highest fix rate possible (for future integration into the imu-vario algorithm) and Ublox documentation indicates that this is possible only when you restrict the module to one GPS constellation (GPS), rather than GPS+GLONASS  or GPS+GLONASS+BEIDOU.
 So don't waste your time looking for cheap multi-constellation modules.

 ## Issues